 Unless you’re the team that wins the last game of the season, I have never been able to figure out how to feel anything *but* sadness and disappointment at the end of a season, at least for a while.

 I think you just need to allow yourself time to grieve.
 The word “grieve” may sound crazy because I know it’s not like anybody died or there was any great “tragedy.”
 But you *have* suffered a profound loss.
-Your season (which you cared deeply about) is over; you will never play on this particular team (which you gave so much of yourself to for so many months) again; and you will never be high school teammates with some of those guys again (and those kinds of bonds are rare and special and hard to replicate in the “real world”).
+The death of your basketball season (which you cared deeply about) is difficult.
+You will never play on this particular team (which you gave so much of yourself to for so many months) again; and you will never be high school teammates with some of those guys again (and those kinds of bonds are rare and special and hard to replicate in the “real world”).

 People who have never experienced those kinds of losses can never understand just how much all of that hurts.
 You gave yourself completely to something, and it didn’t turn out like you wanted.
 And to make it even worse, now it’s gone.
 Over.
 Done.
 That’s hard and it hurts.